harrycresswell/hc/content/articles/artboards.md

 Does the rest of our team understand what's going on in our Sketch file?

-Ok, maybe they wont be poking around in Sketch but the problems will start to show when your prototyping in a tool like Invison.
+Ok, maybe our team wont be poking around in our Sketch files but the problems will start to show when you start using a prototyping tool like Invison.
 Unless your working on a side project, your team, your client or whoever will need to feedback on your designs.
-Yeah they can comment on Invision, but all too often you need a way to verbally discuss an Artboard.
+Yeah they can comment on Invision, but all too often you need a simple way to verbally discuss an Artboard.

 Giving your team a quick and easy way to reference Artboards will make your life a lot easier, particularly as your project grows.
 We like our team right?
-Let's keep them happy.
+Let's try and keep them happy.

-[ Screengrab of well organised Invision project]
+{{< img class="image-wrapper" src="naming-artboards-in-sketch-invision.jpg" >}}

 Ok enough of the reasoning, i'm sure you get the idea by now.
 Let's look take a look at the system and explain how it works.